1.0 Overview

 2.3 Non-Standard Withdrawal

-Any Student who has a period of interruption to studies exceeding 180 consecutive days will be withdrawn from the loan programme.
+Any Student who has a period of intercalation exceeding 180 consecutive days will be withdrawn from the loan programme.

 Any Student who has an approved leave of absence that extends beyond 180 consecutive days will be required to intercalate and will be withdrawn from the loan programme.

-Where a Student has a Tier 4 (General) Student visa and is deemed to be in breach of the conditions of that visa at any point this could affect their right to study in the UK and the University will withdraw the Student and implement the Return of Title IV Funds where necessary.
+Where a Student has a Student visa (formally Tier 4 (General)) and is deemed to be in breach of the conditions of that visa at any point this could affect their right to study in the UK and the University will withdraw the Student and implement the Return of Title IV Funds where necessary.

 2.4 Calculation of Title IV entitlement

 Federal regulations specify how the University must calculate funding entitlement earned up to the point a Student withdraws from the University.
-When a Student withdraws during an enrolment period they have received money for the whole period but only earned the proportion for the time they were enrolled.
+The University sets out Payment Periods for each programme type, in line with Federal regulations and these are used in the Return of Title IV calculation.
+When a Student withdraws during a Payment Period, they have received money for the whole period, but only earned the proportion for the time they were enrolled on the programme of study.

 Where a Student completes more than 60% of the relevant term based Payment Period, Federal Regulations consider that their US Financial Aid has been 100% earned for the Period and no refund is required.

-For example, if a student started their course on 26 September 2016 but withdrew on 9 November 2016, they completed 45 days out of 82 study days in their first Payment Period (26 September 2016 - 16 December 2016) and have earned 55% of their first US Financial Aid Disbursement so we need to proceed with returning the unearned Title IV Funds.
-If the student did not withdraw until 14 November 2016, they would then have completed 50 days of the relevant 82 day Payment Period and earned 61% of their US Financial Aid.
-As this exceeds 60% no Title IV refund is required.
+For example, if a student started their course on 26 September 2022 but withdrew on 9 November 2022, they completed 45 days out of 82 study days in their first Payment Period (26 September 2022 - 16 December 2022) and have earned 55% of their first US Financial Aid Disbursement so we need to proceed with returning the unearned Title IV Funds.
+If the student did not withdraw until 14 November 2022, they would then have completed 50 days of the relevant 82 days Payment Period and earned 61% of their US Financial Aid.
+As this exceeds 60% no Title IV refund would be required.

-For the purpose of calculating US Financial Aid entitlement, a Study Day will be considered to be any calendar day in the relevant Payment Period that is available for study, regardless of whether any teaching is scheduled.
-Scheduled breaks of 5 days or more and days that the student was on an approved leave of absence are excluded from both attendance counted and payment period (refer to Step 2, Section H of R2T4 Form).
+For the purpose of calculating US Financial Aid entitlements, a Study Day will be considered to be any calendar day in the relevant Payment Period that is available for study, regardless of whether any teaching is scheduled.
+Scheduled breaks of 5 days or more, and days that the student was on an approved leave of absence, are excluded from both attendance counted and payment period (refer to Step 2, Section H of R2T4 Form).

-The University’s US Financial Aid Office will retain records of any calculations and official R2T4 Form on the Student’s file.
+The University’s US Financial Aid Office retain records of any calculations and official R2T4 Form on the Student’s file.
+The R2T4 tool within the Common Origination and Disbursement System (COD) is also used for checking calculation accuracy.

 3.0 Returning unearned Title IV Funds